 What Slots Offer Positive Expectation to the Player and When

-Some progressive jackpot slots become advantageous for the player whenever the top prize exceeds a specific value.
-The main trouble here stems from the fact it is difficult for the player to determine at what point this theoretical edge manifests itself because game developers are reluctant to reveal the details you need to figure the odds out.
+Some progressive jackpot slots become advantageous for players once the top prize exceeds a certain value.
+The challenge is determining exactly when this theoretical edge appears, as game developers are reluctant to reveal the details needed to calculate the odds.

-This is not the case with video poker and other card games where it is easy to calculate the odds by knowing the number of cards in play and the hand that pays the progressive jackpot.
+This problem does not exist with video poker and other card games, where you can easily compute the odds by knowing the number of cards in play and the hand that triggers the progressive jackpot.

-A progressive slot becomes a positive value bet for the player when it exceeds its break-even point.
-The break-even points of progressive blackjack and video poker games are readily available online.
-The same cannot be said about slots because their developers choose to keep this information confidential.
+A progressive slot offers positive value once its break-even point is surpassed.
+Break-even points for progressive blackjack and video poker are readily available online, but the same cannot be said for slots because their developers prefer to keep this information confidential.

 Slots with Mystery Jackpots

-An exception can be made about slots with mystery jackpots where the top prize is paid when the pot meter reaches a specific value.
-You can figure out when one such slot gives you an advantage by using the following formula: t = m x (h + r) / (h + 2 x r).
+An exception involves slots with mystery jackpots, where the top prize is awarded once the meter reaches a specific value.
+You can determine when such a slot gives you an advantage by using the following formula: t = m x (h + r) / (h + 2 x r).

 - m stands for maximum jackpot